shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 A quote often (wrongly) attributed to Mark Twain goes: _Only kings, presidents, editors, and people with tapeworms have the right to use the editorial ‘we’._ Despite that, I will refer to myself in the plural hereon, as the framework, once out in the work doesn't belong to my person anymore.
 Let us proceed.

-Throughout this essay, we delve deeper into each dimension, exploring key attributes, strengths, and potential limitations of each.
+Throughout this essay, we explore deeper into each dimension, exploring key attributes, strengths, and potential limitations of each.
 We showcase real-world examples of engineering leaders who embody these characteristics, highlighting the impact of their diverse styles.

 #### Spiritual Leadership